unknownBlueBirdPhoenix/historical-archive/README.md

-# historical-archive
+# Historical Archive Mirror

-Historical mirror of deleted web pages for research and archival reference.
+This repository preserves deleted web pages for historical and research reference.

+Original source: Blue Bokeh Blog (currently offline).

+No claim of authorship is made.
+Formatting may differ from the original source.

+This archive exists to document historical materials that are no longer publicly available.